aybdee/aybdee.github.io/content/posts/simulatingcircuits.md

 each line on the breadboard represents a node and it's  a way of connecting multiple components to the same point(ie every component on the same line are connected to the same point)

-so circuit representation .... a circuit is  a list of connections(sequence doesn't matter since this is descriptive) seperated by dots(meh why not)
+so circuit representation ......

-to declare a connection all you need to is state the label for  the component being connected, then it's terminal ie + or - and then the hole where it would be connected to on the breadboard grid also since we dont have that many components involved (at least for now ) each component can be represented with a single letter and the type can just add a count for reference each unique component in the label so P1 means the first power source
+a circuit is  a list of connections(sequence doesn't matter since this is descriptive) seperated by dots(meh why not)

-for now i think i'll go with P for power source and R for resistor
+to declare a connection all you need to is state the label for  the component being connected, then it's terminal ie + or - and then the hole where it would be connected to on the breadboard grid also, since we dont have that many components involved (at least for now ) each component can be represented with a single letter and the type can just add a count for reference each unique component in the label for now i think i'll go with P for power source and R for resistor so P1 means the first power source

 we end up with something like this